This post may contain affiliate links. Please read our disclosure policy.

 seasoning mix for a pot roast in a small bowl.

-1. Sear the Beef: Heat oil in an 8 or 10-inch skillet over medium heat.
-Use slightly less oil if using an 8-inch skillet.
+1. Sear the beef: Heat oil in an 8 or 10-inch skillet over medium heat(use slightly less oil for the smaller skillet).
 Sear the beef until golden brown on all sides, about 2 minutes per side.
-Transfer the beef to a plate.
+Transfer to a plate.

-1. Assemble in the Slow Cooker: Place the beef on top of the vegetables in the slow cooker.
+1. Assemble in the slow cooker: Place the beef on top of the vegetables.
 Pour the broth over the roast and vegetables, then cover with the lid.

-2. Prepare the Slurry: In a small bowl, mix cornstarch and water until smooth.
+2. Prepare the slurry: In a small bowl, mix cornstarch and cold water until smooth.

 Pro tip: If the gravy is too thin, whisk together more cornstarch and cold water, then stir it into the slow cooker and cook until thickened.